ARION

 “I will, but you can have this one.”
 He handed her one that had been sweating in a cup holder.
 “It’s been opened, but I promise you won’t catch anything from me.”

-The nurse smiled and patted his cheek.
+The nurse smiled.
 “Are you trying to give me an indirect kiss?” she asked with a raised eyebrow.
 “If you are, you’ll have to work harder than that.”

 Rex grinned.
 “Take it however you will.”
 He gave her a wink and then made sure the lioness was belted in beside him.
 Jessica stepped back from the vehicle and then he put it in motion.